Cold and Wet: The Hardest Hiking

 Stoves and cooking

-Though I often go stoveless during three-season backpacking, I prefer a hot meal and drink at the end of the day for these kind of conditions esp if they go for multiple days (e.g. early or late season in the Appalachians).
-A psychological boost admittedly, but a rather nice one!
-Which type of stove to take all depends on personal preference.
+Though I often go stoveless on solo three-season trips, I prefer a hot meal and drink at the end of the day in these kinds of conditions—especially if the weather drags on for multiple days (think early or late season in the Appalachians).
+It’s as much a psychological boost as anything, but a welcome one.

 Or any time it dips into cold temps.
 Hot coffee in the morning = luxury at times!